 Oxygen - home use; COPD - home oxygen; Chronic obstructive airways disease - home oxygen; Chronic obstructive lung disease - home oxygen; Chronic bro...

 Have Your Home Ready

 Make sure you have working smoke detectors and a working fire extinguisher in your home.
 If you move around the house with your oxygen, you may need more than one fire extinguisher in different locations.

 - No one should smoke in a room where you or your child is using oxygen.

-- In a restaurant, keep at least 6 feet away from any source of fire, such as a stove or fireplace.
+- In a restaurant, keep at least 6 feet (2 meters) away from any source of fire, such as a stove, fireplace, or tabletop candle.

 - Toys with electric motors

 - Electric baseboard or space heaters